-Students who do not use their entire Pell allocation during the fall and spring semesters may use the balance during the following summer period if they meet enrollment requirements.
+Students who qualify for receiving 150% of yearly Pell or who do not use their entire Pell allocation during the fall and spring semesters may use the balance during the following summer period if they meet enrollment requirements.
 It is the responsibility of the students to inform the Financial Aid Office that they will be enrolled during the summer period and request assistance.
-However, the Financial Aid office will also identify any student who is enrolled in the summer and eligible for Pell.
+However, the Financial Aid office will also make every attempt to identify any student who is enrolled in the summer and eligible for Pell.